jksrecko/libaria/README.txt

 deal with multiple files, you can copy a Makefile and modify it, or create a new one.

-Note: In packages for Debian, the shared libraries were built with the standard G++ version provided with the Debian system.
+Note: In packages for Debian and Ubuntu, the shared libraries were built with the standard G++ version provided with the system.
 You must use the same version of G++ or a compatible version to build programs that link against it, or rebuild ARIA using your preferrend G++ version.
-(On Debian systems, the default g++ and gcc compiler versions may be changed using the 'galternatives' program or the 'update-alternatives' command).
+(On Debian and Ubuntu systems, the default g++ and gcc compiler versions may be changed using the 'galternatives' program or the 'update-alternatives' command).

 When compiling ARIA or its examples, you may also temporarily override the